 Sleep disorders affect nearly 40 million Americans every year and nearly 20 million experience occasional sleeping problems.
 If you’ve ever snored on a nightly basis or got a terrible night of sleep, you know first-hand how sleep can affect your entire body.
 Without proper sleep, you lack energy, concentration, and overall feel moody.
 With consistent poor sleep, you can also increase your risk of heart disease and other serious complications.
-At Smile on Dental Studio, we want to help our patients achieve their best quality of life possible.
+At Smile on Dental Studio in Richmond Heights, MO, we want to help our patients achieve their best quality of life possible.
 To do so, we look at the entire body and how one problem may cause others.
 For instance, a misaligned jaw might be contributing to your snoring habit.

 How a Misaligned Jaw Affects Your Airway

 If you visit a doctor about your snoring habit, it’s unlikely they’re going to evaluate your airway or temporomandibular joint.
 When you visit our St. Louis sleep dentist, we consider your entire body when prescribing a sleep disorder treatment.